hagnernils/ldgv/article.md

         Nothing -> fail ("No Value for identifier " ++ id ++ " in Environment")
         Just val -> return val
 ```

-To avoid repetition we use a helper for mathematical functions
+Back to the `interpret'`ation: To avoid repetition we use another helper function for mathematical functions
 ```haskell
   Plus e1 e2 -> mathHelper (+) e1 e2
   Minus e1 e2 ->  mathHelper (-) e1 e2